dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The original and augmenting declarations do not have the same declared types (return type for getters, parameter type for setters, declared type for variables).
+This only applies where types are not omitted in the augmenting declaration.

-*   An augmenting declaration uses `augmented` when the original declaration has no concrete implementation.
+*   An augmenting declaration uses `augmented` when the augmented declaration has no concrete implementation.
 Note that all external declarations are assumed to have an implementation provided by another external source, and otherwise they will throw a runtime error when called.
 An `abstract` variable introduces no implementation.

 *   An augmenting variable’s initializer expression uses `augmented` and the augmented variable is not a variable with an initializer.

-*   A non-writable variable declaration is augmented with a setter. ( Instead, the author can declare a *non-augmenting* setter that goes alongside the implicit getter defined by the final variable.)
-    _Non-writable variable declarations are any that does not introduce a setter, including non-`late`  `final` variables, `late final` variables with an initializer, and `const` variables._
+*   A non-writable variable declaration is augmented with a setter.
+(Instead, the author can declare a *non-augmenting* setter that goes alongside the implicit getter defined by the final variable.) _Non-writable variable declarations are any that does not introduce a setter, including non-`late`  `final` variables, `late final` variables with an initializer, and `const` variables._

 *   A non-final variable is augmented with a final variable.
 We don't want to leave the original setter in a weird state.